3 years ~ Full-time enrollment of required credits per semester ~89 Credit Hours

 Chaplaincy concentration students will be able to:

-- Articulate and apply theories and principles for ethical questions that arise in the institutions for which they are called to serve.
+- Offer guidance and leadership regarding ethical questions that arise in the institutions they are called to serve

 - Provide spiritual support for the growing incidence of moral injury, grief, and consumerism within various institutions.